Tap to display sub-menu choices,

 SIT Scholarships and Your Financial Aid

 SIT Study Abroad is committed to increasing access to international education and to ensuring you have the information you need to successfully access funding for your study abroad program with us.
 We offer a broad range of scholarships and grants, including our award winning Pell Grant Match.
-Scholarship awards generally range from $500 to $5,000.
+Semester scholarship awards generally range from $500 to $5,000, and summer awards typically range from $500 to $3,000.
+It is possible that students receiving special SIT scholarships and who are using their Pell Grant for a summer program may receive a partial match award.

-SIT Study Abroad students finance their study abroad programs through a variety of resources, including but not limited to:
+Our students finance their study abroad programs through a variety of resources, including:

 - SIT Study Abroad scholarships and grants